A complete guide to Edexcel International GCSE Geography

 Ecosystems, biodiversity, deforestation, desertification, the causes and effects of climate change, and named case studies of fragile environments under pressure.

-Exam tip for both papers Edexcel examiner reports consistently flag missing case study detail as the single biggest reason students drop marks.
-Examiners reward named places, specific dates, real data, and accurate facts.
-Generic answers cap at the middle of the mark scheme.
+Exam tip for both papers Examiners reward named places, specific dates, real data, and accurate facts – generic answers tend to cap at the middle of the mark scheme.

 Geographical skills